valentin2105/Kubernetes-Saltstack/README.md

 salt -G 'role:k8s-worker' state.highstate
 ```

-Last `highstates` reload your Kubernetes Master and configure automaticly new Workers.
+Last `highstate`s reload your Kubernetes Master and configure automaticly new Workers.

-- It work and created for Debian / Ubuntu distributions.
+- It works and has been created for Debian / Ubuntu distributions.
 (PR are welcome for Fedora/RedHat support).
 - You can easily upgrade software version on your cluster by changing values in `pillar/cluster_config.sls` and apply a `state.highstate`.
 - This configuration use ECDSA certificates (you can switch to `rsa` if needed in `certs/*.json`).
 - You can tweak Pod's IPv4 Pool, enable IPv6, change IPv6 Pool, enable IPv6 NAT (for no-public networks), change BGP AS number, Enable IPinIP (to allow routes sharing of different cloud providers).